 David Finney, famous for his work on developing systems which improved the safety of drugs, was my predecessor in the Chair of Statistics at the University of Edinburgh.
 He passed away in Morningside, Edinburgh in December 2018 at age 100, and I attended his funeral.

 Following my and Scott Forster's investigation of the History of Eugenics at UCL, I discovered that Finney, who was much influenced while working in the Galton Laboratory of University College London by the arch-Eugenicist Sir Ronald Fisher, was himself a Eugenicist (rather than a Eugenicist by association, as has since been suggested by one of Finney's erstwhile colleagues in Medical Statistics) Indeed, in 1952 Finney was elected Honorary Life Fellow of the Eugenics Society (later the Galton Institute), see Royal Society of Edinburgh Obituary (2018).
-He is listed as a Fellow in The Eugenics Review (1957) along with the likes of Hans Eysenck, and while he was working in the Department of Statistics at Aberdeen. (one of his colleagues there was the statistician, geneticist, and Fisherphile A.W.F.
+He is listed as a Fellow in The Eugenics Review (1957) along with the likes of the dishonest psychologist Hans Eysenck and the celebrated statistician Frank Yates, and while he Finney was working in the Department of Statistics at Aberdeen. (one of his colleagues there was the statistician, geneticist, and Fisherphile A.W.F.
 Edwards, but Edwards seems to have been focusing mainly on Likelihood at the time)

 In 1940 and 1941, Finney published a series of three papers in the Annals of Eugenics on the Detection of Linkage resulting from his work with Fisher in the Galton Laboratory.
 See

 Eugenics, Human Genetics and Human failings by Pauline Mazumbar

 It is easy to purchase a copy of this splendid book, and to look up the references to Finney.